mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 This guide shows you how to use and customize the navigation that appears on the left of your dashboard.

 The [`Dashboard`][vizro.models.Dashboard] model accepts a `navigation` argument, where you can enter a [`Navigation`][vizro.models.Navigation] model.
 This enables you to group pages together and customize how they appear in your navigation.
+Navigation panel is designed with a collapsible feature, allowing users to minimize or expand it as needed.
+This functionality is achieved by clicking on the dedicated collapse button located in the top right corner of navigation panel.

 ## Using the default navigation